 The band’s Irish roots became a point of note when Oasis turned down the opportunity to record the English football anthem ‘Three Lions’.
 “When push comes to shove, I’m in the Ireland end,” Noel said at the time.

 Also born in London, English singer-songwriter Kate Bush is half-Irish with her mother hailing from county Waterford.
-Bush is best known for her hit ‘Wuthering Heights’, which was inspired by Emily Bronte’s novel of the same name – she was another second generation Irish writer.
+Bush is best known for her hit ‘Wuthering Heights’ from 1978, but she also won the BRIT award for best female solo artist in 1987.

 Since the 1980s, Bush has taken inspiration from Irish music, literature and language.
 Her albums often feature traditional musicians and instruments.
 Bodhrans and bouzoukis can